dancor7/Udacity-Write-a-Data-Science-Blog-Post/README.md

 1- Business Understanding

 We investigated if North America was a better place to immigrate rather then Europe for a software developer.
-This is a question close to my heart since my country is unstable at the moment an immigration is always a choice.

 For this we need to understand what is important to a person searching for a new job, things such as salary, salary growth, and satisfaction in what they do are important factors that determine which location is a better choice.